Wild Atlantic Way

 McGrory’s Hotel in quiet Culdaff is just 15km from the spectacle of Malin Head and the perfect coastal base to explore this special part of the world.

 Within a short drive, energetic hike or cycle of the most stunning coastline sculpted by the ever changing Atlantic Ocean - golden beaches, spectacular cliff and mountain walks, we in McGrory’s will help you explore this unique setting.
 Explore the North West Coastline and the Wild Atlantic Way with a friend or loved ones with nine discovery points on the route all only a scenic drive from the Hotel.
-We are only minutes from Culdaff beach which is one of Ireland’s most beautiful blue flag beaches with swimming, canoeing, surfing, sea and shore angling all available.
+The hotel is only minutes from Culdaff beach which is one of Ireland’s most beautiful blue flag beaches with swimming, canoeing, surfing, sea and shore angling all available.
 The perfect haven for a tranquil walk to escape the pressure of the outside world.